emil3tr/emil3tr.github.io/content/docs/diskmath_hs25/reading_questions/chapter2.md

 construct a formula which is true for $U = \mathbb{N}$.
 4. Read through **2.4.8** again and do the exercise if you have not already.
 Then take a sheet of paper and try to write down all the rules you remember from that section.

+## 2.6 Proof Patterns

+1. Explain how an *indirect proof* works.
+2. What is a *Modus Ponens*?
+Can you show with propositional logic why it works?
+3. What steps does a proof by *case distinction* involve?
+4. Show with propositional logic why a proof by *contradiction* works.
+How do you use this proof technique in prectice?
+5. Explain intuitively and in your own words to yourself what a proof by *induction* is and why it works.
+6. What is the *pigeonhole principle*?